fwupd/fwupd/plugins/ccgx/README.md

  * Lenovo Gen2 Dock
  * Lenovo Hybrid Dock
+ * HP USB-C Dock G5
+ * HP USB-C/A Universal Dock G2

 Device Flash
 ============

-There are three kinds of flash layout.
+There are four kinds of flash layout.
 Single image firmware is not currently supported in this plugin.

 Symmetric Firmware